tsloughter/rebar3.org/content/en/docs/workflow.md

 As soon as a task fails, the whole command is interrupted.
 You can adapt the aliases to your needs.

 {{< blocks/callout type="info" title="Optimize for task delays">}}
 A tip to save you time is to run tasks that are short first.
-For example, `xref` will find some issues that `dialyzer` also finds.
-Running `xref` before Dialyzer in your aliases will give you a faster feedback loop
+For example, <code>xref</code> will find some issues that <code>dialyzer</code> also finds, but is a ton faster.
+Running <code>xref</code> before Dialyzer in your aliases will give you a faster feedback loop.
 {{< /blocks/callout >}}

 ## Recommended Configurations for Various tools